PeterBengtson/Ooloi-docs/ADRs/0025-Server-Statistics-Architecture.md

 ### Statistics Collection Points

-**Implementation Pattern**: All statistics collection uses direct LongAdder increments at integration points.
-Statistics helper functions extract raw operational data and directly increment the appropriate LongAdder counters.
+**Implementation Pattern**: All statistics collection uses helper functions at integration points.
+Statistics helper functions extract raw operational data and increment the appropriate LongAdder counters using direct `.add()` calls internally.

 **🔑 Key Architectural Benefit**: These integration point functions remain **completely stable** when adding or removing statistics.
 All statistics complexity is abstracted into helper functions, so integration points never need to change when the statistics requirements evolve.